UK Medical Device Regulation

 Perceived risk

-• IVDs in Annex II List B: This category includes reagents and products for diseases like rubella, toxoplasmosis, and phenylketonuria, along with medical devices for self-testing blood glucose levels.
+• IIVDs in Annex II List B: Includes reagents for diseases like rubella, toxoplasmosis, phenylketonuria, and self-testing blood glucose devices.

-• IVDs in Annex II List A: This covers reagents and products for HIV I and II, Hepatitis B, C, and D, blood group determinants like ABO systems and anti-kell, including tests for donated blood and screening.
+• IVDs in Annex II List A: Includes reagents for HIV I/II, Hepatitis B/C/D, blood group determinants, and tests for donated blood.

-The MHRA is reviewing the IVD classification rules to increase the level of scrutiny applied to IVD devices, reflecting the rapid developments and innovation in the field of IVDs.
+The MHRA is reviewing IVD classification rules to enhance scrutiny in line with rapid advancements in the field.

 Medical Device Registration and IVDs

-Qserve's Regulatory Affairs experts can help you register your medical devices and in vitro diagnostic medical devices (IVDs) with the MHRA in the UK.
-Qserve understands the current regulations and transitional arrangements.
+Qserve's Regulatory Affairs experts are ready to help you register your medical devices and IVDs with the MHRA in the UK.
+We stay up-to-date with current regulations and transitional arrangements to ensure your compliance.

 Free introductory call